Estate Planning - Wills and Trusts

 Estate planning is the process of planning for the transfer of everything you own to those persons you want it to go to after you die.
-Wills and trusts are only some of the tools used in estate planning and it is important that all means by which assets transfer at death work together to achieve the desired result.
+Wills and trusts are some of the documents used in estate planning, and it is essential that all means by which assets transfer at death work together to achieve the desired result.
 That coordination is critical, and it is frequently overlooked.
 We know that estate planning is new to most people.
 The language and concepts may all be novel to you, and that is okay.
 Let us be your guide.

 Estate Planning Documents

 We offer many document solutions to common estate planning concerns, a few of which are: probate avoidance, asset preservation, legacy planning, estate tax planning, privacy, and charitable giving.
 Initially, the focus should be on the goal and not on the means (the legal document).
 Who are you trying to benefit?
 What are you trying to achieve?
 When?
 Why?
 These questions are often more important than how (the document solution).
 The document solution could be a revocable (“living”) trust, an irrevocable trust (there are many different types of irrevocable trusts), a will, a transfer on death deed, a beneficiary designation, a combination of some or all of the above, and so on.
 We can help you identify your goals, which makes determining how to achieve much less complicated.
 We can help you organize your thoughts and help you put them into motion to achieve your estate planning goals.
 Get the facts and make an informed decision.
 At Brennan & Rogers, PLLC, we will take the time necessary to ensure that you make the right choice for you and one that makes economic sense too.

 Be proactive and get your affairs in order.
 Call us to speak with one of our estate planning attorneys today about estate planning in Maine, New Hampshire, and Massachusetts.
 Clients often mention how relieved they feel once they know that their planning documents are in place and that they have a relationship with an attorney that they, or their loved ones, can depend on in the future.